A blockchain is basically a record-keeping system that can store digital information securely, and keep it organized in a chronological order.

-Which what makes blockchain unfalliable in the current climate, and only user error is not quantified.
+Which is what makes blockchain infallible in the current climate, and only user error is not quantified.

-This is the man subject of development in the new iterration of the blockchain.
-Currently the power required to constantly update the BTC blockchain requires massive amount of electricity.
-It uses an amount close to Denmarks power consumption rate.
-This makes it quite hard to scale further, as it require more and more power to upkeep this kind of blockchain.
+This is the main subject of development in the new iteration of the blockchain.
+Currently, the power required to constantly update the BTC blockchain requires massive amounts of electricity.
+It uses an amount close to Denmark's power consumption rate.
+This makes it quite hard to scale further, as it requires more and more power to upkeep this kind of blockchain.
 Plus, the transactions that can be processed in the original Blockchain is 7 per second.

-This is why Blockchain 3.0 and so on are being popularised, they have some solutions to these problems.
-Like the transactions per second are much higher than previous iterations and smart contracts are available for even further options to use the system.
+This is why Blockchain 3.0 and other developments are being popularised - they offer solutions to these problems.
+The transactions per second are much higher than previous iterations, and smart contracts are available for even further options to use the system.

 Our support team is available around the clock - if you have any questions or feedback, simply click the blue chat bubble in the corner of any CoinMetro page to contact us.
 If you cannot see the chat bubble, please disable browser plugins.

 Feel free to also email us at email@example.com - we will respond within minutes!